dylantzx/PX4/README.md

 You can download VCS so that you can edit/read/write codes more easily.
 To do so:
 1. Go to https://code.visualstudio.com/ and download vcs

-2. Go to the PX4 directory
+2. Open the PX4/PX4-Autopilot folder

 3. Install all workspace extension recommendations